The world's largest website

 wire.

-CV equipment: If you could get your hands on the 0.040 (1.1 mm)
+CV equipment or using the regular MIG modes on your inconsistent pulsed MIG equipment. if you could get your hands on the 0.040 (1.1 mm)

-wire, it would be the most practical choice for most robot and manual MIG
+E70S-3 wire, it would be the most practical choice for most robot and manual MIG

 short circuit and low current spray carbon and stainless

-The 0.040 MIG wire would require less current than the 0.045 wire which is especially beneficial for the 3 - 7 mm parts and the 040 wire would provide higher deposition and better feedability than the 035 wire.
-The lack of use of this wire should be no surprise in a play around weld industry that rarely
+The 0.040 MIG wire would require less minimum spray current than the 0.045 wire which is especially beneficial for 3 - 7 mm parts, and the 0.040 wire would provide higher deposition and better feed ability than the 0.035 wires.
+The lack of use of this wire should be no surprise in the play around, no weld management, auto - truck industry that is short on weld process control expertise and rarely implements Best Weld Practices.

 NOTE ON ATTAINING 0.040 MIG WIRES: In North America for more than two decades, Lincoln Electric has been in a monopoly position